Skip to main content

 Option 5: Climbing Aconcagua without a guide, solo

-In case you’re a total machine, you’ve got a lot of mountain experience on your back and in your legs.
-You know how to pack not an ounce more than you need… go for it!!
-Hats off to you 🙂 At the same time, there is so much diversity and so many ways to mix and match services.
-There’s a solution for every budget.
-There’s nothing wrong with splurging for mules or a meal here.
-Or there if it gives your mind or body.
-The break that it needs to keep going and reach that summit!
+If you’re a total machine, you’ve got a lot of mountain experience on your back and in your legs, you know how to pack not an ounce more than you need… go for it!!
+Hats off to you 🙂 At the same time, there is so much diversity and so many ways to mix and match services that there’s a solution for every budget.
+There’s nothing wrong with splurging for mules or a meal here or there if it gives your mind or body the break that it needs to keep going and reach that summit!

 Here’s a recap of my journey on Aconcagua.
-Climbing Aconcagua, we used just the mule service. but… then very hungrily and happily splurged on a pizza and wine.
-That’s what we did on our last night as a summit reward!!
+We used just the mule service… but then very hungrily and happily splurged on a pizza and wine on our last night as a summit reward!!
 Best pizza of my liiiife!!

 NOTE: In all transparency, and to help everyone achieve their summits, my partner who didn’t summit says that when he tries again, he says he will use mules + porters, as body fatigue was an issue, combined with cold / climatic elements.
 It’s important to know yourself and how your body has reacted in similiar situations to choose your best climbing strategy.